 - Listen to music and dance together.

 The possibilities are endless — come up with your own active ideas or follow your child's lead.
-Also, limit the amount of time your child spends watching TV (including DVDs and videos) or playing on a computer.
+Also, limit the amount of time your child spends watching TV (including DVDs and videos) or playing on a computer, tablet, or smartphone.

 When to Call the Doctor